 In spite of the COVID-19 pandemic, Hubbard House is still here on the frontline, providing help and hope for survivors of domestic violence and their children, as we have been for the past 44 years.
-This is especially important now, because health officials have called for people to practice isolation and quarantine measures to prevent the spread of this virus, but domestic violence increases when survivors and their children are isolated with their abusers.
+This is especially important now, because health officials have called for people to practice isolation measures to prevent the spread of this virus, but domestic violence increases when survivors and their children are isolated with their abusers.
 Hubbard House is continually working with our Board of Directors, community partners, government entities, and public and private funders to monitor and adapt to conditions, to ensure a continuation of our life-saving and life-changing services.

 • Our 24/7 domestic violence hotline is fully staffed and operational.
 Survivors are welcome to call if they are in crisis or if they simply need support or a safety plan.
 You can reach trained advocates on the hotline phone at (904) 354-3114 or by text at (904) 210-3698.
 All calls are confidential.